placetobejohan/sqitch/notes.md

 - Add the command `git reset` as a combination of `git revert` and `git clean`.
 - Add a flag `dry-run` to only show what would be done.
 - Add a flag `exclude` to specify which changes you want to keep.
+- It's possible that we have other files to delete apart from the required deploy, revert, verify files, see templates in https://sqitch.org/docs/manual/sqitch-add/ and function `all_templates` in add.pm
+- Support multiple targets (like in sqitch add)

 ## Implementation